ChrisCasey-codestuff/snakeKollector/README.md

-# snakeKollector
+# Snake Kollector
 ## Hello!
-Welcome tyo the Snake Kollector!
+Welcome to the Snake Kollector!
 A python app for collecting digital snakes!
 Get it?!

 ## Instructions
 1. Make an account